SBW2024/SBW2024_booklet/README.md

-# SBD_booklet
+# Swedish Bioinformatics Workshop 2024 booklet
-This is the code for the booklet for SLU's Day of Bioinformatics in September 2023.
+This is the code for the booklet for Swedish Bioinformatics Workshop 2024.

 The open-source LaTeX template, AMCOS_booklet, used to generate this booklet is available at https://github.com/maximelucas/AMCOS_booklet.

 How to use:

 Run LaTeX on MAIN.tex.
 This will create the symposium booklet with a
--  cover (Cover_SLU.pdf)
+-  cover (SBW2024_flyer.pdf)
 -  table of contents (automatically created)
 -  welcome text (about.tex)
 -  time table (timetable.tex)